isensee-bastian/game-of-life/README.md

+# Beginner Programming with Golang - Conways Game of Life

 Who is this tutorial for?
 * Programming beginners and people with programming experience who want to learn the language
 * One of the core aspects of go is simplicity and clarity